o-jasper/o-jasper-ethereum-scripts/doc/psuedorandom.md

 (presumably they can get their transactions in a block by that time)

 # TODO
+* See if i can update this.
+* Consider a contract particularly for serving up random data.
 * At what point does miner collusion *actually* become a problem.
 I.e. if the damage is at an acceptable level, the simple method might be acceptable.
 * Keep a lookout for other ways of getting psuedorandom value.